jparklab/synology-csi/README.md

     ---
     # syno-config.yml file
     host: <hostname>           # ip address or hostname of the Synology NAS
     port: 5000                 # change this if you use a port other than the default one
+    sslVerify: false           # set this true to use https
+    loginApiVersion: 2         # Optional.
+Login version.
+From 2 to 6.
+Defaults to "2".
+    loginHttpMethod: <method>  # Optional.
+Method.
+"GET", "POST" or "auto" (default). "auto" uses POST on version >= 6
     username: <login>          # username
     password: <password>       # password
     sessionName: Core          # You won't need to touch this value
-    sslVerify: false        # set this true to use https
+    enableSynoToken: no        # Optional.
+Set to 'true' to enable syno token.
+Only for versions 3 and above.
+    enableDeviceToken: yes     # Optional.
+Set to 'true' to enable device token.
+Only for versions 6 and above.
+    deviceId: <device-id>      # Optional.
+Only for versions 6 and above.
+If not set, DEVICE_ID environment var is read.
+    deviceName: <name>         # Optional.
+Only for versions 6 and above.

 ## Create a k8s secret from the config file